Nissan Sentra: SE-R Spec V

-The car's handling was aided with more aggressive tuning of the car's suspension (in comparison to lower trim models) and the addition of low-profile 215/45-17-inch tires and 17x7inch wheels.
+The car's handling was aided with more aggressive tuning of the car's suspension (when compared to lower trim models) and the addition of low-profile 215/45-17-inch tires and 17x7inch wheels.
 A front strut tower brace, firmer springs, revised shock damping, firmer front polyurethane bushings, dual-tip muffler, and front stabilizer bars were all standard.
 A four-wheel anti-lock braking system (which was packaged with front-seat side-impact air bags) was also optional equipment on all 2002-2006 models.
 Specific to the 2004-2006 model years; potential buyers could also purchase a 4 piston Brembo brake caliper upgrade.

-This model also came with a standard race-inspired sporty interior, such as Nissan Skyline inspired seats and a thick leather-wrapped steering wheel.
-Other optional features at the time included a Rockford Fosgate 300-watt nine-speaker audio system (with an 8 in sub woofer in the trunk), six-disc auto-changer, and a power sunroof.
-Other equipment include sportier-looking headlights with black surrounding the silver reflectors, standard fog-lights, lower-body sill extensions and a rear spoiler.
+The Spec V was initially equipped with Red Skyline GT-R inspired front bucket seats (2002 model year only) and a leather-wrapped steering wheel.
+Other optional features included a Rockford Fosgate 300-watt nine-speaker audio system (with an 8 in sub woofer in the trunk), six-disc auto-changer, and a power sunroof.
+Features unique to the Spec V (and SE-R) include more aggressive headlights with black surrounds, standard fog-lights, lower-body sill extensions and a rear spoiler.

-Initially, for 2002 and 2003, the SE-R & Spec V was given an aggressive front fascia (styled after the Skyline GT-R) with side still extensions and rear trunk-mounted spoiler.
+Exclusive to the 2002 and 2003 model years, the SE-R & Spec V was given an aggressive front fascia (styled after the Skyline GT-R).
 Originally, speculation arose surrounding the Spec V designation being a play on the GT-R V-Spec Skyline name.
 This speculation has been proven to be true with the introduction of the R35 GT-R Spec V in North America.
-It is speculated that use of the Spec V designation is due to the fact that Nissan cannot use the V-Spec title in the US market.
+It is also widely speculated that use of the Spec V designation is due to the fact that Nissan cannot use the V-Spec title in the US market, however evidence has yet to surface.

 2.5 LE and 2.5 S

-The QR25DE was not exclusive to the SE-R versions of the B15 Sentra, this engine was also equipped in the 2003 Sentra 2.5 LE and 2004 Sentra 2.5 S. These versions did not sport any exterior resemblance to the SE-R/Spec V trims; they clone the exterior and interior of the lower trims (GXE, 1.8 S) to include clear headlamps, beige-colored interior cloth, and softer suspension than the SE-R's.
+The QR25DE engine was not exclusive to the SE-R versions of the Sentra, the 2.5L engine was also equipped in the 2003 Sentra 2.5 LE and 2004 Sentra 2.5 S. These versions did not sport any exterior resemblance to the SE-R/Spec V trims; they clone the exterior and interior of the lower trims (GXE, 1.8 S) to include clear headlamps, beige-colored interior cloth, and softer suspension than the SE-R's.
 The only available transmission was a 4-speed automatic.
 These models offered the appearance of a standard Sentra coupled with the power of an SE-R.

-2004 model year refresh
+2004+ model year refresh

-In 2003, Nissan launched the 2004 model year which saw a minor facelift for all Sentras.
-Transmission gearing and build quality was improved for the 2004–2006 SE-R Spec V which resulted in a quicker quarter-mile time of 15.2 seconds.
-The now automatic only SE-R (starting in MY2003) was capable of a quarter-mile time of 16.0 seconds.
-The SE-R & Spec-V retained the dark housing headlights and gained "smoked-out" or darkened tail lights in the rear.
+In 2003, Nissan launched the 2004 model year which saw a minor facelift and a build quality uplift for all Sentras; not limited to but including updated headlights, tail lights, squared-off rear bumper, enlarged "bucktooth" front grill, and black faced gauges with orange lighting across all trims.